 I Never Wear: Trousers or Suit Pants

-Aside from the occasional meeting or expert interview, I'm almost always in a casual environment (either the aforementioned neighborhood coffee shop, co-working space, or my apartment).
+Aside from the occasional meeting or expert interview, I'm almost always in a casual environment (either the aforementioned neighborhood coffee shop, coworking space, or my apartment).
 Suit pants and trousers feel too formal and, well, corporate in these environments.
 That's why I almost never wear them.
 Instead, I invest in a few pairs of foolproof and versatile jeans that can be dressed up or down depending on the situation.
 And, of course, there's always a need for sweatpants from time to time when working from home.

 For my more casual days spent working from the comfort of my own home, I opt for a distressed and high-waisted pair of jeans, which feel edgy and cool.